SoftCircuits/SoftCircuits.CodeColorizer/README.md

 Code Colorizer is a .NET class library to convert source code to HTML with syntax coloring.
 The library is language-agnostic, meaning that the the same code is used for all supported languages.
 Only the language rules change for each language.

 ## Language Rules

-The library stored the definition for each language in an XML file.
-A sample definitions file (LanguageRules.xml) is included with the project.
-See this file for exact structure.
-The LanguageRules class reads this file.
-It can also create and modify language rules and then save those changes back to this file.
+Each language is defined by creating a `LanguageRules` object that describes the language.
+The `LanguageRulesCollection` can store the rules for any number of languages, and read and write them to an XML file using the `Save()` and `Load()` methods.
+A link to a sample XML file is down below.
+I can give you a head start on defining the languages you want to support.

-For each language defined, the following rules are specified.
+The XML file contains the following elements.

 | Rule | Purpose
 | ---- | ----